MarckK/companies-house-api/README.md

 Rate limiting is applied to the Companies House API: You can make up to 600 requests within a five-minute period.
 If you exceed this limit, you will receive a `429 Too Many Requests` HTTP status code for each request made within the remainder of the five-minute window.
 At the end of the period, your rate limit will reset back to its maximum value of 600 requests.
 This should be more than enough for you to play around on the day of the hack.
 However, please be aware that it _is_ possible to accidentally exceed the limit, e.g. by entering an infinite loop whilst making batch requests... :see_no_evil:

 ## :two: Instructions

+Setting up your machine:
+You will want to have Anaconda installed.
+If you don't already have it installed, please read this excellent tutorial on how to install and use [Anaconda and Jupyter](https://classroom.udacity.com/courses/ud1111)

 There are two options for you to work on this topic.

 ### Option 1 - Use precollected dataset